6 Reasons Why Psychology Training Might Be Right for You

 - An increased demand is also expected for adult day care within group homes and residential care facilities.
-Specifically, the demand for autism services may be quite high considering that, as of 2014, one in 68 children in the U.S. can be classified as having autism spectrum disorder.*** When these individuals turn 21, they lose access to public school programs and services, which creates a need for community-based services.
+Specifically, the demand for autism services may be quite high considering that about one in 59 children in the U.S. can be classified as having autism spectrum disorder.3 When these individuals turn 21, they lose access to public school programs and services, which creates a need for community-based services.

 - Changing demographics, specifically aging baby boomers with longer life spans, will create a greater need for senior assistance.
-It's anticipated that Americans aged 65 and older will double over the next 25 years.
-And among this age group, the rates of chronic diseases and degenerative illnesses continue to grow.
-Currently, two out of three older Americans suffer from multiple chronic conditions, creating a need for much more care and support.****
+It's anticipated that the population of Americans aged 65 and older will almost double between 2012 and 2050.4 And among this age group, the rates of chronic diseases and degenerative illnesses continue to grow.
+Currently, two out of three older Americans suffer from multiple chronic conditions, creating a need for much more care and support.5

 3. Short Programs and Options for Further Advancement

 Psychology schools frequently offer programs of various lengths, meaning that it's possible to find shorter training to launch your career quickly.
 For instance, you might get started with a diploma and gain access to numerous entry-level opportunities in social and human services.
 Then, once you establish your career and uncover your true area of interest, you might choose to return to a school where you can earn a more advanced psychology degree and possibly prepare for industry certifications and licensing.

 4. A Potential Career That Corresponds With Your Caring Nature